tensorflow/tfx/docs/guide/examplegen.md

 ### Query-Based ExampleGen

-First, extend BaseExampleGenExecutor with a custom Beam PTransform, which reads from the external data source.
-Then, create a simple component by extending QueryBasedExampleGen.
+First, extend `BaseExampleGenExecutor` with a custom Beam PTransform, which reads from the external data source.
+Then, create a simple component by extending `QueryBasedExampleGen`.

 This may or may not require additional connection configurations.
 For example, the